drnorthcutt/working/vagrant/tournament/README.md

     Therefore:
         1.9298 divided by 4 for an omw of 0.4825 or 48.25%.

-In this example output, Chester Tester had 1 BYE.
+Also, Chester Tester had 1 BYE.

     His matchwins, instead of 6 points divided by 3 matches (3 x 3),
     (or 6 / 9 = 0.66 repeating) show properly, disregarding the BYE as: